anchore/oss-docs/content/docs/architecture/projects/syft.md

 - `Type`: a high-level categorization of the ecosystem the package resides in.
 For instance, even if the package is an egg, wheel, or requirements.txt reference, it is still logically a "python" package.
 Not all package types align with a language (e.g. `rpm`) but it is common.
 - `Metadata`: specialized data for specific location(s) parsed.
 This should contain as much raw information as seems useful, kept as flat as possible using the raw names and values from the underlying source material.

+### Additional package `Metadata`

+Packages can have specialized metadata that is specific to the package type and source of information.
+This metadata is stored in the `Metadata` field of the `pkg.Package` struct as an `any` type, allowing for flexibility in the data stored.

 When `pkg.Package` is serialized, an additional `MetadataType` field is shown to help consumers understand the datashape of the `Metadata` field.

-### MetadataType Naming Conventions

 By convention the `MetadataType` value follows these rules: